 However, these products are not all created equal, as some expose baby to potentially harmful chemicals.
-To skip the risk, consider these all-natural, and super effective, remedies for diaper rash.
+To skip the risk, consider these all-natural, effective remedies for diaper rash.

 If the rash seems to worsen, causes excessive pain (especially when baby urinates), is accompanied by a fever, or is bleeding or oozing, check in with your pediatrician.